Results & Photos

 Does the race go through the night like other relay events?

 No - the course is formatted such that all team members will be at the final transition before dark.
-Details on how are provided in the race guide that will be posted in April.
+Details on how are provided in the race guide.

 Will there be cut-off times?

 Yes, but they won't have any impact on a team's results.
 Teams that do not make a cut-off will be permitted to run stages simultaneously.
-Details on how are provided in the race guide that will be posted in April.
+Details on how are provided in the race guide.

 Are pacers allowed?